rahulunair/hackpack/source/ai_pc.rst

 Local AI Development with Intel Core Ultra NUCs
 ===============================================

-We are equipped with the `ASUS NUC 14 Pro`_, a compact yet powerful AI PC designed for local AI development.
+We are equipped with the `ASUS NUC 14 Pro`_, a compact yet powerful AI PC designed by Intel for seamless local AI development.
 This model features the Intel® Core™ Ultra processors’ three AI engines for high throughput, low power, and fast response (Intel® Meteorlake CPU, Intel® Arc Graphics and an Intel® AI Boost Neural Processing Unit), offering substantial computational power and flexibility with a unique memory sharing capability between the CPU, GPU, and NPU.

 .. image:: images/asus_nuc_14_pro_0.png
    :align: center